baytelman/backend-interview/README.md

 In the following example, the app is initialized with the dictionary defined in [this json dictionary file](files/dictionary.json).
 ```
-CURL ... # There is a REST request to initialize the dictionary.
+curl ... # There is a REST request to initialize the dictionary.
 ```

 Then, a game is initialized with the board in the [test json file 1](files/test-board-1.json).
 If we would get to visualize the board, it would look like this: